orangeandbronze/main-website/blogs/_posts/2018-01-24-how-not-to-use-java8-streams.md

 > Check if a user is from a list of countries and return a “custom list”, otherwise return a default list.

-Notice that every time (which is like, only two times) I’ve tried to suggest a solution i keep going back to the problem statement.
+Notice that every time (which is like, only two times) I’ve tried to suggest a solution I keep going back to the problem statement.
 That is because when you want to write good code, it is important to have a clear vision of what your code does or should do.

 A lot of OOP concepts like Law of Demeter encourage encapsulation and information hiding.
 I particularly like the rule that says “The object that has the data should do the job”.
-In this regard, our service code can simply ***ask*** the user object if he is from a special country(i made up this domain term).
+In this regard, our service code can simply ***ask*** the user object if he is from a special country (I made up this domain term).
 We’ll modify the problem statement to:

 > Check if a user is from a special country and return a “custom list”, otherwise return a default list.